ltrzesniewski/pcre-net/README.md

   - Replacement strings with placeholders: ``$n ${name} $& $_ $` $' $+``
 - String splitting on matches: `PcreRegex.Split`
   - Captured groups are included in the result
+- Partial matching (when the subject is too short to match the pattern)

 Library highlights: